SaiHarshitha-2004/sehari-react/README.md

 The server folder contains all the server-side code including Mongoose schemas, npm installs, and other required node modules.

 Getting Started
-To get started with Sahari, follow these steps:
+To get started with sehari, follow these steps:

 Clone this repository.
 1. Navigate to the client folder and run npm install to install the required dependencies for the front-end.